 General Fund - Revenues and expenses applicable to the operations of the Authority are accounted for within this account.
-The retained earnings of the Authority's General Fund Account exists as the total of a reserve designated for operations representing approximately 2.5 times current year operating expenses and a reserve designated for contingencies that is to equal the annual interest due on all bond issues rated less than AA, not insured and not collateralized by letters of credit.
+The retained earnings of the Authority's General Fund exists as the total of a reserve designated for operations representing approximately 2.5 times current year operating expenses and a reserve designated for contingencies that is to equal the annual interest due on all bond issues rated less than AA, not insured and not collateralized by letters of credit.
 This reserve could be used to avoid default in the event of a failure on the part of any general obligation bond issue.
+The General Fund also includes the following reserves: Focused Investment, Child Care Facilities Loan Program, Special Capital Reserve Fund, Operations, Legal Fees, Contingency and Early Childhood Education Research and Policy Council Funding.

-Construction and Project Funds - The receipt and disbursement of moneys for the payment of construction and equipment of projects are accounted for in these funds.
+Construction and Project Funds - The receipt and disbursement of monies for the payment of construction and equipment of projects are accounted for in these funds.

-Debt Service and Bond Funds - These funds account for the receipt and disbursement of moneys for the payment of bond or note interest and principal.
+Debt Service and Bond Funds - These funds account for the receipt and disbursement of monies for the payment of bond or note interest and principal.